castle-engine/test-high-precision-terrains/README.md

     - https://github.com/castle-engine/castle-image-viewer branch `extra-image-formats` for working example doing it.
 You can compile this to get `castle-image-viewer` with TIFF and JPEG 2000 support.

-- New float-based image formats `TGrayscaleFloatImage`, `TRGBAlphaFloatImage`.
+- We have full set of 4 float-based image formats:

+    - `TGrayscaleFloatImage`,
+    - `TGrayscaleAlphaFloatImage`,
+    - `TRGBFloatImage`,
+    - `TRGBAlphaFloatImage`.

+    Previously we only had `TRGBFloatImage`, which was not optimal (in case you only needed grayscale) or missed alpha.

-    The 3 float-based image formats (2 new formats and 1 old format `TRGBFloatImage`) are also uploaded to GPU as float textures, thus could be used to process this data on GPU in shaders.
-That is, we don't "lose" the 16-bit information (by rounding it to 8-bit) anywhere on the way to the GPU.
+    All the float-based image formats can now be uploaded to GPU as float textures, thus could be used to process this data on GPU in shaders.
+That is, we don't "lose" the extra precision (from 16/32-bit information or floats) anywhere on the way to the GPU.

 This example contains some terrains designed using this feature.